hookdeck/deepwork/.plans/OpenAI Hookdeck Plan.md

 ## Conclusion

-Deep Queue showcases how modern webhook infrastructure (Hookdeck) can elegantly handle complex async workflows like OpenAI's Deep Research API.
+DeepWork showcases how modern webhook infrastructure (Hookdeck) can elegantly handle complex async workflows like OpenAI's Deep Research API.
 By providing complete visibility into both outbound requests and inbound webhooks, developers can build reliable, debuggable AI applications with confidence.